supermarin/snippie/README.md

 This will clear my snippets, and put yours in the repository.

 It will also generate readable snippets in the __readable_snippets__ dir.
-And, it will re-create the this file.
+And, it will re-create this file.

 After you do backup, `commit` and `push`, and you should have your fork up and ready.
 The cheat-sheet will be updated as well.